 Sometimes, a security recommendation appears in more than one policy initiative.
 If you've got multiple instances of the same recommendation assigned to the same subscription, and you create an exemption for the recommendation, it will affect all of the initiatives that you have permission to edit.

-For example, the recommendation **** is part of the default policy initiative assigned to all Azure subscriptions by Azure Security Center.
-It also in XXXXX.
+For example, the recommendation **** is part of the default policy initiative assigned to all Azure subscriptions by Microsoft Defender for Cloud.
+It's also in XXXXX.

 If you try to create an exemption for this recommendation, you'll see one of the two following messages:

 If you have the necessary permissions to edit both initiatives, you'll see:

 This recommendation is included in several policy initiatives: [initiative names separated by comma].
 Exemptions will be created on all of them.

 If you don't have sufficient permissions on both initiatives, you'll see this message instead: